Human brain and light

 Human brain and plants and light

-Actually you are more connected to this planet than you might like it and the more you live with it, the better you function, and the better you function the better your body works and the better your body works.. the better you feel.
+Actually you are much more connected to this planet than you might like it and the more you live with it, the better you function, and the better you function the better your body works and the better your body works.. the better you feel.

-Alright now, lets go a little deeper!
+Alright now, lets go deeper!

 Light → Eyes → Brain

-Remember we were talking about this?
-And that there is the clock in your brain and the cells in our eyes, which detect the light and tell it to our brain?
-(If not, you can read this in ‘Why do we have to sleep?’)
+Remember, there is a clock in your brain, and cells in our eyes, which detect the light outside you?
+If not, you can read about it here: Why we have to sleep.

 → Hormones + nerves → Organ clocks → Cells